WOVNio/WOVN.php/README.en.md

 This environment variable sets the language code of the translation target as retrieved from the HTTP request.
-The user can get the target language code from this environment variable and arbitrarily change the behavior of your program.
+The user can get the target language code from this environment variable and arbitrarily change the behavior of their program.

 For example.
 ```